RitwikSachdeva/CakeBirds/README.md

 # CakeBirds
-Expressing the passion of baking through this small info. website.
+Expressing the passion of baking through this sweet info. website.